LemonBarsXD/Songsterr-Popup-Blocker/README.md

 The script works by:

-- **Removing popup elements** (like the "Upgrade to Plus" banner).
-- **Clearing blur styles** (using `backdrop-filter` and `filter`) from elements that obscure important controls or visual areas.
-- **Watching for new blur elements** using MutationObservers, ensuring that any dynamically-loaded content also gets cleaned.
+- **Watching for 'continue' a-tag** using MutationObservers, ensuring that the popup has appeared and gets clicked as soon as possible.

 ---

 ## 📝 Customization

-You can easily modify the script to remove other elements or adjust the behavior for your needs.
-Simply edit the class names or add new ones to the `cleanupAll()` function.
+You can easily modify the script to adjust the behavior for your needs.
+Simply edit the `linkTextToFind` variable at the start of the function.

 ## 🎯 Future Updates